oozvc/ddos-ziole/README.md

 udah itu aja

-				--------------------DDOS BY ZIOLE ONLY FOR TEST !!--------------------

 fist you must instal rich

+pip install rich

-   pip instal rich
+to instal rich ∆

-	How to run: Win/Linux/KaliLinux
+				--------------------DDOS BY ZIOLE ONLY FOR TEST !!-------------------- How to run: Win/Linux/KaliLinux

 		1. git clone https://github.com/oozvc/ddos-ziole.git